malaskowski/aet-helm/README.md

 > ```
 >
 > Your AET instance domain should be `http://aet-127.0.0.1.nip.io/`.
+>
+> You may use `watch -n 1 kubectl get all,ingress --namespace aet` command to watch progress of your instance setup.
+> When all pods are in state `Running` you may start using your instance (it usually takes about 2-3 minutes from the start).

 ## Uninstalling the Chart
 To uninstall/delete the my-aet deployment: